quii/learn-go-with-tests/reading-files.md

 ## Write the test first

-Change the test data to have the separator and a body with a few newlines to check we grab all the content
+Change the test data to have the separator, and a body with a few newlines to check we grab all the content.

 ```go
 	const (